 to find the factory.
 I would have expected it could wait a day

-or two, till after Christmas,
+or two, till after Christmas, but no.

 The altitude gains, and the yellow fields are back, now